PIE Items and Elements

 Authoring Interface

-- Add/edit choices
+- Add/edit choices and mark correct answers

-- Configure layouts
+- Configure layouts (vertical/horizontal)

-- Set feedback and hints
+- Set feedback and difficulty

 Controller